microsoft/react-native-windows-samples/docs/debugging-javascript.md

         "skipFiles": [
             "<node_internals>/**"
         ],
+        "outFiles": [
+            "${workspaceFolder}/**/*"
+        ],
         "type": "node"
     }
     ```
-    3. Make sure that Metro is already running (i.e. `npx react-native start`)
+    3. Make sure that your native app and Metro is already running (i.e. `npx react-native run-windows`)
+    4. Open the *Run and Debug* sidebar by clicking on the button in the sidebar or by pressing `Ctrl+Shift+D`
-    4. Make sure the new config is selected at the top of the *Run and Debug* sidebar
+    5. Make sure the new config is selected at the top of the *Run and Debug* sidebar
-    5. Click on the ▶️ button or press `F5` in VS Code
+    6. Click on the ▶️ button or press `F5` in VS Code
-    6. Confirm the address of the Metro server (default: `localhost`)
-    7. Confirm the port of the Metro server (default: `8081`)
-    > Watch VS Code's *Debug Console* output for a successful debugger connection.

-    8. Manually launch your native app (if it wasn't already running)
+    > Watch the *Call Stack* panel in the sidebar for *Attach: Remote Process* to indicate a successful debugger connection.
+Note, it may take VS Code a minute to scan your source before breakpoints will work properly.

 Once everything is running, you should be able to debug your RNW application.
 To set breakpoints, simply do so in your app's JS source files directly in VS Code.